 \subsection{The constant payoff is a joint property}

 Contrary to non-zero sum games, where the notion of Nash equilibrium is a joint property of the players' strategies, the notion of optimality is unilateral in zero-sum games.
-Indeed, by playing an optimal strategy, Player $1$ ensures that his payoff is greater or equal than the value regardless of the strategy used by his opponent (and similarly for Player 2).
+Indeed, by playing an optimal strategy, Player $1$ ensures that his payoff is greater than or equal to the value regardless of the strategy used by his opponent (and similarly for Player 2).
 Naturally, one would like to know whether the constant payoff property is an unilateral property as well.
-That is, can Player 1 ensure that the average payoff at time $t$ is greater or equal than the value at all times $t\in(0,1]$? \\
+That is, can Player 1 ensure that the average payoff at time $t$ is greater than or equal to the value at all times $t\in [0,1]$? \\

-The following example gives a negative answer to this question: playing an optimal strategy does not ensure that the average payoffs are greater or equal than the value at all times.
+The following example gives a negative answer to this question: playing an optimal strategy does not ensure that the average payoffs are greater than or equal to the value at all times.
 Rather, the constant payoff property requires \emph{both players} to play optimally.
-The example is ``as bad as it can be'', since the unique optimal strategy of Player $1$ guarantees strictly less than the value at any time $t\in(0,1)$, where the fact that this property holds for $t=1$ follows from the optimality of his strategy.\\
+The example is ``as bad as it can be'', since the unique optimal strategy of Player $1$ guarantees strictly less than the value at any time $t\in(0,1)$, where the fact that this property holds for $t=1$ follows from the optimality of his strategy. \\

-Consider the ``Big Match'', introduced by Gillette \cite{gillette57}, a stochastic game with set of states $K=\{k,0^*,1^*\}$, action sets $I=\{T,B\}$ and $J=\{L,R\}$, and where states $0^*$ and $1^*$ are absorbing with payoff $0$ and $1$ respectively, i.e. for all $(i,j)\in I\times J$:
+Consider the ``Big Match'', introduced by Gillette \cite{gillette57}, a stochastic game with set of states $K=\{k,0^*,1^*\}$, action sets $I=\{T,B\}$ and $J=\{L,R\}$, and where states $0^*$ and $1^*$ are absorbing with payoff $0$ and $1$ respectively, i.e. for all $(i,j)\in I\times J$,